15 Best Bookstores in Massachusetts 2025

 13. Frugal Bookstore – Boston, MA

 Frugal Bookstore is a unique approach to improving society.
 Their goal is to promote literacy among kids, teens, and adults.
 The incredible pricing is their other focal point.
-This community store is aiding society and reaching out to more people to accomplish their goals.
+This community store is helping society and reaching out to more people to help them achieve their goals.

-They have everything covered, from brand new titles and gently used books to remaindered books.
-Their collection includes biographies, health, fitness, classic literature, romance, history, law, fiction, political science, business, etc. Comics, graphic novels, computer, technology, drama, theatre, art, and other genres.
+They have everything covered, from brand-new titles and gently used books to remaindered books.
+Their collection includes biographies, health and fitness, classic literature, romance, history, law, fiction, political science, business, and more.
+It also covers comics, graphic novels, computer and technology, drama, theatre, art, and other genres.
 E-gift cards and gift registry are their additional features.

 • Best Selling Books: American Whitelash: A Changing Nation And The Cost Of Progress By Wesley Lowery, Allow Me To Retort By Elie Mystal